Michael Smith (darts player): 2021

 Smith had another early exit at the 2021 World Championship, losing again in the second round, this time to Jason Lowe.

 At the 2021 Grand Slam of Darts, he beat Michael van Gerwen 16–13 to reach the semi-finals, where he eventually lost 16–12 to Peter Wright.
 Smith led 12–8, but Wright won eight consecutive legs to clinch a place in the final against Gerwyn Price.

-2022
+2022: First major title

 Smith began his 2022 World Championship campaign with a comfortable 3–0 win over Ron Meulenkamp, before defeating William O'Connor 4–2.
-The next two games saw him take on two of the most in-form players from the 2021 season; first defeating Jonny Clayton in a last-set shootout that went to extra legs; and then triumphing over defending champion Gerwyn Price, surviving two match darts before winning the final set.
+The next two games saw him take on two of the most in-form players from the 2021 season; first defeating Jonny Clayton in a last-set shootout that went to extra legs; and then triumphing over defending champion Gerwyn Price, surviving two match darts and a 9 darter before winning the final set.
 In the semi-final Smith took an early lead over James Wade and eventually triumphed 6–3, reaching the final for the second time in his career.
 Smith lost the final 7–5 to Peter Wright and claimed £200,000 as runner-up.